microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 1. Login to ACR (Azure Container Registry)

-Before pulling and pushing templates using private ACR, you need to confirm whether you have logged in to your ACR.
-In the template management tool, it provides several ways to log in.
-Currently, we provide the [oras tool](https://github.com/deislabs/oras) to help your log in quickly without installing other tools.
+Before pulling and pushing templates using private ACR, you need to log in to your ACR.

-You can use the command `FHIR Converter: Login to Azure Container Registry (Ctrl + I)`:
+Use the command `FHIR Converter: Login to Azure Container Registry (Ctrl + I)`:
-- First, you need to enter the private ACR `<registry-name>.azurecr.io`, and then the login command will run in the terminal using oras tool;
+- Type in the name of your ACR `<registry-name>.azurecr.io`, and press enter.
+It will open the terminal and run the oras tool.
-- Second, you need to input the username and password interactively.
-We will not store any information about your username and password.
+- Input the username and password interactively.
+Your username and password are not stored.

 If you have installed Azure CLI or Docker, you can refer to this [documentation](https://github.com/microsoft/FHIR-Converter/blob/main/docs/TemplateManagementCLI.md#authentication) to log in by its ways.

-After that, you can run the command `FHIR Converter: Logout registry (Ctrl + O)` to logout from ACR.
-In this command, you only need to enter the private registry.
+After you are done editing and pushing templates, you can logout from the registry by running the command `FHIR Converter: Logout registry (Ctrl + O)`.
+You will need to enter the name of you registry.

 ![login-logout](assets/login-logout.gif)

 ### 2. Pull templates

-If you don’t have templates yet, you can use the command `FHIR Converter: Pull Microsoft templates (Ctrl + D)` to pull the default templates publicly published by Microsoft.
+You can use the command `FHIR Converter: Pull Microsoft templates (Ctrl + D)` to pull the default templates publicly published by Microsoft.

-If you want to use the private registry, you can use the command `FHIR Converter: Pull templates (Ctrl + L)` to pull templates:
+If you want to pull templates from your private registry, you can use the command `FHIR Converter: Pull templates (Ctrl + L)` to pull templates:
-- Firstly, login to ACR;
+- Login to ACR.
-- Secondly, enter your image reference `<registry>/<image-name>:<tag>` (image name should be lowcase);
+- Enter your image reference `<registry-name>.azurecr.io/<image-name>[:<tag> or @<digest>]` (image name should be lowcase).
-- Thirdly, select the output folder to store the templates.
+- Select the output folder to store the templates.
 If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.

 ![pull-templates](assets/pull-templates.gif)

 ### 2. Pull sample data

-If you don’t have data yet, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data publicly published by Microsoft.
+If you need, you can use the command `FHIR Converter: Pull sample data (Ctrl + T)` to pull the sample data publicly published by Microsoft.
 In this command, you only need to select the output folder to store the data.
-As with the pull command, if the output folder is not empty, a prompt will pop up.
+If the output folder is not empty, a prompt will pop up.
 If you choose to force overwrite, the files with the same name will be overwritten in the output folder.

 ![pull-sample-data](assets/pull-sample-data.gif)

 ### 3. Create a converter workspace

-If the converter workspace has not been created, you need to create a new converter workspace by triggering the command `FHIR Converter: Create a converter workspace (Ctrl + W)` .
+If the converter workspace has not been created, you need to create a new converter workspace by triggering the command `FHIR Converter: Create a converter workspace (Ctrl + W)`.

-After the command is triggered, some actions need to be completed for creating a converter workspace as follows:
+After the command is triggered, following actions will be needed to create a workspace:

-- Firstly, select a root template folder;
+- Select a root template folder.
+You can point to the folder containing Microsoft templates if you have fetched those.

-- Secondly, select a data folder;
+- Select a data folder.

-- Thirdly, select a workspace folder to store the workspace configuration file, and then input the file name for the workspace (*.fhir-converter.code-workspace).
+- Select a workspace file name.
+The file name extension fhir-converter.code-workspace will be added automatically.

 After that, the configuration file of the converter workspace will be saved in the workspace path, and the converter workspace will be opened in the window, which will contain the template folder and the data folder.